Report for Heliopolis University and the Section at the Goetheanum

 - Synergies in farm units with ruminants

-The main goal of the course was to bring theoretical knowledge of the first semester into relation to agricultural practice.
+The main goal of the course was to bring the theoretical knowledge from the first semester into a relationship with agricultural practice.

-Beside short introductory and descriptive impulses, the students were introduced to “goetheanistic” observing of soil, plant and farm phenomena.
+Besides short introductory and descriptive contributions, the students were introduced to “Goethanistic” observation of soil, plant and farm phenomena.

-Results were shared and discussed continuously and brought together in deepening rounds.
+The results were shared and discussed continuously and brought together in deepening exchanges.

-- English as the course language, is a high challenge and partly a too high barrier for fast adaptation of knowledge.
+- English as the course language is a big challenge and at times too great a barrier for quick assimilation of knowledge.

-- The student’s level in agricultural knowledge is really at its basic.
-Even more than in other educational systems, Egyptian agronomy students are usually not at all familiar with farm life and farm practises.
+- The students’ level of agricultural knowledge is really basic.
+Egyptian agronomy students are usually not at all familiar with farm life and farm practices, even more so than in other educational systems.
 The experts have to take this into account when teaching.
-There is no common agricultural base on which organic practises could be built on.
-All steps have to be explained!
+There is no common agricultural base on which to build organic practices.
+All the steps have to be explained!

-- A big effort is needed to attain these results with personnel from external, but also from internal.
-It is time and money consuming to arrange such a well prepared and prudent teaching progress.
-But the result seems to be worth.
+- A big effort is needed to attain these results with both external and internal personnel.
+It requires time and money to arrange such a well-prepared and careful teaching progress.
+But the result seems to be worthwhile.

-- Organic agriculture does not have to be described as an opposite or alternative concept of agriculture.
-Most of the students are free of prejudices and are interested to deepen their knowledge.
-It is a chance that students are not taken already by usual conventional schemes.
+- Organic agriculture does not have to be described as an opposite to or alternative concept of mainstream/conventional agriculture.
+Most of the students are free of prejudices and are interested in deepening their knowledge.
+It is an opportunity if the students are not already under the influence of the usual conventional schemes.

-- We have to think about synergies and support to reduce input of external personnel on an achievable level.
-One idea was, to strengthen the contribution of local lecturers.
-For instance, Angela could be one partner, Hasan Aboubakher too.
+- We have to think about synergies and support to reduce the input of external personnel to an achievable level.
+One idea was to increase the contribution of local lecturers.
+For instance, Angela could be one partner, Hasan Aboubakher another.

-- Our external teaching could consist also of a train-the-trainer module, where we could concert the work of local co-workers for the biodynamic seminar.
-This trainer’s module could on one hand reduce our input from external and also support the capacity development of biodynamic staff at Sekem.
+- Our external teaching could also consist of a train-the-trainer module.
+For this module we could bring the work of local co-workers and ours together.
+This trainer module could on the one hand reduce our external input and on the other hand support the capacity development of the biodynamic employees at Sekem.

-We would like to thank the great support of Heliopolis University, Prof. Yousri Hashem, Omar Eldahan, and Sekem Helmy Abouleish and Angela Hofmann and the whole team.
+We would like to convey our thanks for the great support of Heliopolis University, Prof. Yousri Hashem and Omar Eldahan, and in Sekem Helmy Abouleish, Angela Hofmann and the whole team.